 Taking fish oil supplements

-These fatty acids can prevent cancer in animals and this may also be the case with humans but we have no evidence of that yet.
+These fatty acids can prevent cancer in animals.
+This may also be the case with humans, but we have no evidence of that yet.

 The side effects of these supplements are mild to moderate and include: